Bill Muter

-Bill Muter (born June 8, 1984), also known as Tubavisionary, is an African American tuba player, educator and author from South Florida.
+Bill Muter (born June 8, 1984), also known as Tubavisionary, is an American tuba player, educator and author from South Florida.
 Muter is known by BuzzFeed as the "tuba player that can beatbox to any hip hop song", and also for his music technique book titled A Practical Approach: Brass Pedagogy Book.

 In the month of its release, A Practical Approach was a bestselling book on Apple's iBookstore Music Book Charts, topping The Beatles Songbook and the popular Real Book.
 A Practical Approach was also translated into Japanese and has been sold in all 47 Japanese prefectures in association with Blast!, Kyodo Tokyo and BrassTribe Magazine.
 Muter's English paperback version is currently available through Barnes & Noble and Amazon (company).
 Along with A Practical Approach, Muter is also a contributing author of pedagogy materials to the International Tuba-Euphonium Association.

 He attended Spanish River Community High School, where he played music in the marching band.
 Later in life as an educator, Muter is a cultural ambassador for the United States Department of State Bureau of Educational and Cultural Affairs in the Jazz Ambassadors program.
 This is the same initiate pioneered by Dizzy Gillespie, Louis Armstrong, Benny Goodman and Duke Ellington in the 1950s.
 In this program, Muter toured as the tuba player and music director for Drew Tucker and the New Standard in partnership with the US embassies in Mérida, Mexico City and San Jose.
 Muter has also worked with numerous universities across the United States and Japan and was also the curriculum advisor for Honeyland College in Lagos, Nigeria.
 Muter's teachings have also gained notoriety in Brass Musician Magazine and The New Times.

 As a performer, Muter has played and recorded with rapper Eric Biddines and was on his "The Local Cafe" album, which was featured on Okayplayer, XXL (magazine) and HipHopDX.
 The "Coffee Love" music video, a collaboration with the SuicideGirls was also featured on BET Jams.
 Muter has also worked with French Multi Platinum selling artist Mani Hoffman.
 Their music video "Change My World," produced by BalconyTV – The Orchard (company) featured Muter on tuba and peaked at #4 in the world.
 Muter has also worked with many other notable artists including Grammy Winner's Shaun Martin, Robert 'Sput' Searight, Larnell Lewis and Mark Lettieri of Snarky Puppy as well as Snarky Puppy's horn section.
 Muter has also played with James Francies (keyboardist with The Roots), tap dancer Sarah Reich from Postmodern Jukebox and Prince's last bassist MonoNeon (Dywane Thomas Jr.).